Photo: Dietmar Rabich / Wikimedia Commons

 Best Beach Hotels in the Mediterranean: Greece, Croatia, Italy & Spain (2026)

-Ikos Oceania's Halkidiki all-inclusive peninsula, the Mandarin Oriental Bodrum's Aegean cliff villas, and Borgo Egnazia's Puglia trulli resort — the finest Mediterranean beach hotels across Greece, Turkey, Italy, Croatia, and Spain in 2026.
+Ikos Oceania's Halkidiki all-inclusive peninsula, the Mandarin Oriental Bodrum's Aegean cliff villas, and Borgo Egnazia's Puglia trulli resort — the best Mediterranean beach hotels across Greece, Turkey, Italy, Croatia, and Spain in 2026.

 The Mediterranean Beach Hotel Map